ENZOMOTIVE/sigpas/README.md

-# Multisignature NFT Wallet Documentation
+# Sigpas: Reimagining proofs by introducing Multisignature NFTs

 ## Table of Contents